-For federal tax purposes, the sole proprietor reports income and expenses from the business on Schedule C or Schedule C-EZ (Form 1040) and any related forms and schedules.
-The net income or loss from the business is then transferred to the proprietor's individual Form 1040.
-The sole proprietor uses Schedule SE (Form 1040) to report net self-employment income for purposes of computing the Social Security and Medicare self-employment tax.
+The sole proprietor reports income and expenses from the business on Schedule C (Form 1040) and any related forms and schedules.
+The net income or loss from the business is then reported on proprietor's individual Form 1040.
+The proprietor uses Schedule SE (Form 1040) to report net self-employment income to compute the Social Security and Medicare self-employment taxes.

-There is no separate form for reporting sole proprietorship income on the Minnesota tax return.
-To compute Minnesota income tax, the proprietor uses Form M1, the Individual Income Tax Return form.
-A copy of the federal Form 1040, including a copy of Schedule C or Schedule C-EZ and other supporting schedules, must be attached to the Minnesota return.
+The proprietor uses Form M1, Individual Income Tax Return.
+A copy of the Form 1040, Schedule C and other supporting schedules, must be attached to Form M1.